Iran will harshly confront Israel "wherever it feels necessary" - Iranian commander | Law-Order

 Iran will harshly confront Israel "wherever it feels necessary", Esmail Qaani, the head of the Revolutionary Guards' Quds Force, said on Thursday, according to the semi-official Nour News agency.

-"Wherever we identify a Zionist threat, we will harshly confront them, they are too small to confront us," he said.
+In March, Tehran targeted what it called "secret Israeli bases" during a missile attack on Iraq's northern Kurdish regional capital of Erbil.
+The assault was meant to avenge Israeli airstrikes that killed Iranian military personnel in Syria.
+"Wherever we identify a Zionist threat, we will harshly confront them, they are too small to confront us," said Qaani, whose unit is in control of the Revolutionary Guard's foreign operations.

+The commander pledged to support any group that fights the "Zionist regime" and added that "the destruction of this regime is gaining ground."
+Tensions deepened at a time when Iran and world powers were engaged in talks on reviving the 2015 nuclear deal, which Israel opposes.

+While not a party to the nuclear negotiations between Iran and world powers in Vienna, Israel has conferred with the U.S. administration in hope of wielding more clout over any revival of a deal with Tehran that was reached over its objections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)